WBBSE Class 10 Life Science Chapter 1 Control And Co-Ordination In Living Organisms Long Answer Questions

 The fovea or yellow spot is the region on the retina just opposite the lens where cones are very densely packed.

 Question 90.
 Give names of one plant hormone and two animal hormones and mention their functions.
-What is the function of aqueohumour vitreous humour?
+What is the function of aqueohumour vitrehumormour?

 (2) Animal Hormone (1) Thyroxine.
 Function It controls metabolic reactions.

 (2) Insulin.
-Function It maintainlevellevelsod sugar level.
-The humourus and vitreous humor maintain the spherical shape of the eyeball.
+Function maintains blood sugar level. humorous urus and vitreous humor maintain the spherical shape of the eyeball.

 Question 91.
-Mention the place of secretion and two functions the of each of GTH, Insulin, Thyroxine and Adrenaline the hormones in human body.
-What are receptors ?
+Mention the place of secretion and two functions of each of GTH, Insulin, Thyroxine, and Adrenaline the hormones in the human body.
+What are receptors?

 Answer.
 Place of secretion and two functions